 Divide and conquer.

+Start by prepping your hair with Dove Care Between Washes Clarifying Dry Shampoo to absorb any oil at your roots.
 Using your fingers, split the hair vertically into three sections.
 Make sure they are of even size and thickness so your banana bun looks full and voluminous.

 Create a low ponytail.